 The generic, technology independent architecture of MiCADO is presented in Figure 1.
 MiCADO consists of two main logical components: Master Node and Worker Node.
 Master Node is the head of the cluster performing the collection of information on microservices, the calculation of optimized resource usage, the decision making, and the realization of decisions related to handling resources and to scheduling microservices.
 Worker Nodes are volatile components representing execution environments for the microservices.
-These nodes are continuously allocated/released based on the dynamically changing requirements of the running microservices.
-Once a new Worker Node is allocated and attached to the cluster, the Master Node utilizes its resources by allocating microservices on it.
+These nodes are continuously allocated/released based on the dynamically changing requirements of the running microservices on it.
 The input to MiCADO is a TOSCA-based ADT that will be the focus of this paper.